 - At least 16 years old, or

-- 14 or 15 years old and less than four years younger than the defendant
+- 14 or 15 years old and less than four years younger than you.

-If the defendant can show through records and IDs that the victim was old enough to consent, the charges should be dropped.
+If you can show through records and IDs that the victim was old enough to consent, the charges should be dropped.

-Statutory rape only applies to situations involving penetrative sexual relations.
-And the prosecution may have insufficient evidence to prove this beyond a reasonable doubt.
+Statutory rape applies only to situations involving penetrative sexual relations.

-Assuming there is no physical evidence such as video, recorded confessions, or medical records, the D.A. may have to drop the case for lack of proof.
+Assuming there is no physical evidence such as video, recorded confessions, or medical records to prove beyond a reasonable doubt that penetrative sex occurred, the D.A. may have to drop the case.

-It depends.
 Gross misdemeanor convictions of statutory sexual seduction can be sealed two years after the case ends.
-But felony convictions may never be sealed.6
+However, felony convictions may never be sealed.6

-If the statutory rape charge gets dismissed, the defendant can petition for a record seal right away.
+If your statutory rape charge gets dismissed, you can petition for a record seal right away.
 It makes no difference whether the original charge was for a felony or a gross misdemeanor.7

 Learn about how to get a Nevada record seal.

-Yes, statutory rape in Nevada is an aggravated felony and therefore a deportable offense.8 Therefore, non-citizens accused of it should consult with an attorney right away.
-Getting the case dismissed or reduced to a lesser charge may remove the deportation risk.
+Statutory rape in Nevada is an aggravated felony and therefore a deportable offense.8 Non-citizens accused of it should hire an attorney right away to try to get the charge reduced to a non-deportable offense.

 Nevada prohibits sexual conduct between school employees (such as teachers) and pupils who are at least 16 years old.
 Student-teacher sex is a category C felony, carrying: